SANKEY POSTCARD PROJECTS

 SANKEY PRESENTATION - Cumbria Industrial History Society

-We held an Introductory presentation about the project on Tuesday 20th November from 7.30pm at Greenodd Village Hall (Greenodd, Ulverston LA12 7RD).
+We held an Introductory presentation about the project in November at Greenodd Village Hall.

 The evening had been organised by Cumbria Industrial History Society and was free for all to attend.